-Even after the birth of two new calves in 2020 and one calf early this year, only 75 Southern Resident orcas remain.
+Even after the birth of two new calves in 2020 and one calf in early 2021, roughly 73 Southern Resident orcas remain.
 The amazing whale we call J35 Tahlequah, whose grief was felt around the world in 2018 when she carried her dead calf on her rostrum for 17 days and 1000 miles, gave birth to a robust male calf in September 2020.
 Several weeks later, J41 Eclipse gave birth to another bouncy calf.
 Then in January 2021 a newborn male calf was seen swimming alongside L86, Surprise!.
 These new births give the critically endangered Southern Residents a glimmer of hope that their clan may yet survive.

 But plentiful chinook salmon is the key to the Southern Resident orcas’ continued existence, and right now, salmon are anything but abundant.
 Breaching the four lower Snake River dams is the single best opportunity to increase chinook availability, since historically, the undammed Snake River produced huge salmon runs.